klohner/klohner.github.io/SDR/Decoding/Example_2019-01-24/README.md

 - Drag the "Invert" function to the next position in the Decoder panel to invert the bits.
 This is in preparation to decode with the "Morse Code" function.
 "Morse Code" works on lengths of "1" bits instead of the "0" bits we have, so inverting the symbols first will prepare for this.

-- Drag the "Morse Code" function to the Decoder panel and configured it so the "Maximum length of 1-sequence for: Low" is "1" and the "Minimum length of 1-sequence for: High" is "3".
+- Drag the "Morse Code" function to the Decoder panel and configure it so the "Maximum length of 1-sequence for: Low" is "1" and the "Minimum length of 1-sequence for: High" is "3".

 - Use "Save as..." to name this decoding as "My_Decoding_Invert_Morse" and close the Decoding editor window.